 The team, primarily composed from Harvard University, works between Geneva, Switzerland and Harvard’s Innovation Labs.

 Khaled Kteily is a former healthcare consultant at Oliver Wyman in Toronto and studied healthcare and public policy at Harvard University, where he received a full scholarship and graduated with distinction.
-Khaled has previously worked at the World Economic Forum in Geneva, where had his work on the future of entrepreneurship published at Davos.
+Khaled has previously worked at the World Economic Forum in Geneva, where he had his work on the future of entrepreneurship published at Davos.

 Khaled is a member of the American Society for Reproductive Medicine and the Canadian Fertility & Andrology Society.

-Daniel Madero has extensive experience in the fertility space, including five years running Colombia’s largest fertility clinic that was sold to Spain’s largest private equity-backed reproductive health group.
+Daniel Madero has extensive experience in the fertility space, including five years running Colombia’s largest fertility clinic which was sold to Spain’s largest private equity-backed reproductive health group.

-Daniel previously founded his own company focused on personalized medicine and high-quality genetic testing and evidence-based treatment.
+Daniel previously founded his own company focused on personalized medicine, high-quality genetic testing and evidence-based treatment.
 He has spent several years since working with companies based out of Harvard & MIT.

 Kaleem Hawa is a Fellow at the Harvard School of Public Health while completing his doctoral studies in population health at Oxford University as a Rhodes scholar.
 Kaleem has previously worked at McKinsey & Company and the World Health Organization and is currently a visiting fellow at Harvard University.

 Kaleem helps Legacy with strengthening its relationships with governments, employers, and insurers.
 Kaleem splits his time between his Ph.D. research and his role at Legacy

 In her current role at Legacy, Meryl provides strategic content across social platforms.
 She works on a part-time basis.

 Vrushab Gowda is pursuing a joint JD/MD program at Harvard Law School and UNC School of Medicine.
-He merges deep knowledge of the regulatory space with an international perspective on health policy, honed at the Parliament of the United Kingdom, a Massachusetts General Hospital-affiliated think tank, and independent field studies in the Netherlands.
+He merges in-depth knowledge of the regulatory space with an international perspective on health policy, honed at the Parliament of the United Kingdom, a Massachusetts General Hospital-affiliated think tank and independent field studies in the Netherlands.

 Vrushab’s work with Legacy includes securing all necessary regulatory approvals and ensuring compliance with state, federal, and international standards.
 He works on a part-time basis.